-As we discussed, swaption and interest rate swap both are the financial tools which are used by the large institutions and companies.
+As we discussed, swaption and interest rate swap both are the financial tools that large institutions and companies use.
 And this is to take care of the risk of fluctuations in the interest rates over the term of the debt.
-These give an entity two sided protection or a sort of insurance – against fluctuation of interest rate that may increase the cost of operations and margins may go haywire.
-The another benefit is the cash flow does not have any stress because of these swings and smooth operations can continue.
+These give an entity two-sided protection or a sort of insurance – against fluctuation of interest rate that may increase the cost of operations and margins may go haywire.
+Another benefit is the cash flow does not have any stress because of these swings, and smooth operations can continue.

-Because swaption like stock derivatives, at a nominal premium, gives a right to the swaption holder to exercise it in case his estimation or anticipation turns right and get the same benefit what the swap could have given.
-However, in case the estimation turns out wrong or not on the expected lines; then the entity can avoid all the formalities and associated costs of the Swap contract.
-The nominal cost of the option premium is only there in the entire transaction.
+Because swaption, like stock derivatives, at a nominal premium, gives a right to the swaption holder to exercise it in case his estimation or anticipation turns right and get the same benefit what the swap could have given.
+However, in case the estimation turns out wrong or not on the expected lines, then the entity can avoid all the formalities and associated costs of the Swap contract.
+The nominal cost of the option premium is only there for the entire transaction.

 Price of Payer Swaption

 The price of a payer swaption depends upon three things:

 - More the volatility in the interest, the higher will be the price.

 - A swaption with more tenor would mean more price.